Bertrand256/dash-masternode-tool/README.md

 ### Changing hardware wallet PIN/passphrase

-Click the `Tools` button and select the `Hardware Wallet PIN/Passphrase configuration` item.
+Click the `Tools` button and select the `Hardware wallet PIN/Passphrase configuration` item.
 The following window will appear to guide you through the steps of changing the PIN/passphrase:
 ![Hardware wallet setup window](doc/img/dmt-hardware-wallet-config.png)

 ### Downloads